 * 1st prize winners will be invited to the award ceremony in Tokyo, Japan on November 25, 2017 and will receive the Minister of Education Award.
-(Travel expenses will be covered by the organizers.)
+(Travel expenses will be covered by the organizer.)

 * Additional awards (Recognition for Effort, Best School Award, School Incentive Award) will be given if applicable.

 * All prize winners will be announced on October 31, 2017 on this website.
 Certificates and gifts will be mailed to the winners in December 2017.